 It is recommended that young children watch TV sparingly.
 This also includes tablets and using the phone.
 Any amount of time spent on screens should be limited.
 The amount of screen time for toddlers has increased dramatically over the last few years.
 They are spending more time with screens instead of other forms of play.
 Screens limit language and interaction.
 Moderation is best.

 At this age is when we started a little evening TV.
-My kids didn’t watch TV till around 2.
+My kids didn’t watch TV until around 2.
 I give them about 20 min of educational TV.
 The favorite here is Mickey Mouse Clubhouse.
 My toddler does not use the IPAD yet.
 If you use the IPAD make sure they are educational websites.

 As mentioned above it’s important for children to go to bed early and have a full nights sleep.